Skip to main content

 ⏳ How Many Confirmations Are Needed?

-The number of confirmations required can vary depending on the platform or wallet.
+The number of confirmations required can vary depending on the platform, wallet, or transaction size.

 • 6 confirmations → widely considered fully confirmed